aduitsis/freebsd-cooker/README.md

 # FreeBSD Cooker #

-*Scotty, I need a FreeBSD in three minutes, or we're all dead*
+*Scotty, I need a FreeBSD VM in three minutes, or we're all dead*

-Create FreeBSD VM images, ready to be imported by most popular hypervisors.

 ### Overview ###

-This small project aims to provide a mechanism to fully automate the creation of FreeBSD images, up to the point of providing an Open Virtulization Format image of a FreeBSD installation.
-All the functionality for this is embedded in a simple Makefile.
-At present, it can create either UFS or ZFS based installations, setup many common settings (e.g. insert values into rc.conf), bootstrap pkgng in the newly created VM and run puppet manifests in it.
+Create FreeBSD VM images, ready to be imported by a hypervisor.
+The mechanism can download sources, create UFS or ZFS based installations, setup many common settings (e.g. insert values into rc.conf), bootstrap pkgng and run puppet manifests in the newly created VM and lastly create an Open Virtulization Format image of the VM, ready to be imported.
+This is alpha work in **heavy progress**, which means that there are numerous bugs and omissions.
+Use at your own risk, or better yet, issue pull requests with usefull stuff I can include here.
+As a last caveat, I am not a makefile guru, so please please please do not use this to teach yourself or someone else how to write one.

 ### Synopsis ###